Perl 5 → native executable

 Keep your Perl brain

-Sigils, regex, map/grep/sort, bless, AUTOLOAD, Moose-style has/extends/with, Try::Tiny, DBI, JSON — the idioms you know from Perl work here.
-Native implementations of the most-used XS modules built in.
+Sigils, regex, map/grep/sort, bless, AUTOLOAD, Moose-style has/extends/with, tie, typeglobs, format/write, try/catch — the idioms you know from Perl work here.
+The most-used modules (JSON, DBI, Carp, List::Util, Encode…) are native; the rest install from CPAN with perla-cpan.

 💾